d6y/liftmodules-builder/README.md

 Build all External Lift Modules
 ===============================

-This SBT project aims to build and publish all external Lift Modules against a specified version of Lift.
+This SBT project aims to build and publish multiple Lift Modules against a specified version of Lift.

-The purpose is to be able to change just this build when a new Lift version becomes available, and then this build will compile, package and publish external Lift modules without further intervention.
+The purpose is to be able to change just this build when a new Lift version becomes available, and then this build will compile, package and publish external modules without further intervention.
 At the same time, individual external Lift modules should still be able to do whatever they want to do on their schedule.

 The Plan
 ---------